-- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion. - Students must initiate written communication in the form of an email which includes both the clinical preceptor and the clinical coordinator to request approval. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up.
+- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion.
+Students must initiate written communication in the form of an email, which includes both the clinical preceptor and the clinical coordinator to request approval.
+Students cannot make up hours until approval is received from both the preceptor and coordinator. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up. - Students may not exceed 40 hours class and clinic time each week (nor greater than 10 hours each day), and, as such, can only make up a limited amount of time each week.